kbsriram/thormor/md/index.md

 ##Assumptions and goals##

-0. Any online service may inspect, modify or reveal messages to anyone.
+0. Any online service may look inside or modify the data they handle.

 1. Protect all messages transmitted or stored online, so only the intended recipients can understand the message.

-2. Open specification, anyone should be able to write an application to host and share messages.
+2. Open specification.
+Anyone should be able to write an application to host and share messages.

 ##Not goals##